rgorby/MAGE/docs/source/running/helioQuickStart.rst

 =======================

-These instructions illustrate the process of running a simple heliosphere model to test your build of the ``kaiju`` code.
+These instructions illustrate the process of running a heliosphere simulation to test your build of the ``kaiju`` code.

 Before you begin